Member Login

 CERBA extends its special gratitude to Vera Smorchkova, Professor, Doctor of Economics, Head of the Management Training Program for the North and the Arctic, for the help with organization of this event.

-• 21 Jan 2022 9:00 AM | Anonymous
+• 21 Jan 2022 9:00 AM | Deleted user

 At the end of 2021, foreign business associations, including Canada Eurasia Russia Business Association (CERBA), appealed to a number of state bodies of the Russian Federation with a proposal to amend the current legislation and simplify medical examinations for foreign employees, including for highly qualified specialists (HQS) and their families.